Here is a collection of some of our best.

 Laundry: To brighten whites, add 1/2 c. lemon juice to the rinse cycle for a normal-size load.

-Plastic food-storage containers: To bleach stains from tomato soup and other acidic foods on dishwasher-safe items, rub lemon juice on the spots, let dry in a sunny place, then wash as usual.
+Plastic food-storage containers: To bleach stains from tomato soup and other acidic foods on dishwasher-safe items.

 Cleaning-tips #10 ~ Essential Oils